Nuitka: Converting Python Scripts to Binary on Linux

 4. Generate a Single Binary File

-To package everything into a single executable file, use the --onefile
+To package everything into a single executable file, use the --onefile option:

 nuitka --standalone --onefile --follow-imports your_script.py